Expert Advice On Improving Your Home

 • An HVAC system that's over 15 years old

 Arrange an inspection if you notice any of these problems.
-A local technician can evaluate your system, detect problems, and decide whether you need repairs or a new HVAC unit.
+A local technician can inspect your system, detect problems, and figure out whether you need to fix or replace your HVAC.

 Cost of HVAC Installation and Maintenance in Cottage Grove

-• Heat pump: Heat pumps move hot and cold air between your house and outside.
-They don't create their own heating and cooling, so they work best in more moderate climates and may not be as effective during Cottage Grove's cold winters.
+• Heat pump: Heat pumps circulate hot and cool air between your home and outside.
+They don't make their own heat or AC, so they work best in moderate climates and may not be as effective during Cottage Grove's cold winters.

-• Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
-Packaged systems consist of a single heating and cooling unit that's normally located in an attic or basement.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a great choice for smaller houses.
+They have a single cooling and heating unit, usually in an attic or basement.
+This unit is often compact, energy-efficient, and easy to maintain.

 HVAC Unit TypeCost